cornerstonejs/cornerstoneTools/docs/latest/index.md

 ## Configuration {#configuration}

 Previous versions of Cornerstone Tools required a strong knowledge of its internals to enable/disable different features and functionality.
-Now, sensible defaults are applied when you initialize a new instance of Cornerstone Tools.
+Now, sensible defaults are applied when you initialize Cornerstone Tools.
-This is basics you need in order to start using CornerstoneTools:

 ```js
 import cornerstone from 'cornerstone-core';